lorepozo/jstemplate/README.md

 ![example image](example.png "Using my Light theme and moustache.tmbundle")

-###Installation:
-download the ZIP repository, rename the folder removing '-master', and use the .tmbundle extension

 ###Usage:
 To run the template script on an element e, use `e.moustache(controller)`, where `controller` is an optional object referenced in all embedded javascript.